Major grain traders face one-two punch from U.S. floods, trade war

-CHICAGO (Reuters) - Severe U.S. weather likely dented earnings for large grain companies including Archer Daniels Midland Co (ADM.N) and Bunge Ltd (BG.N) for a second straight quarter, adding to headwinds from a still-unresolved U.S.-China trade war, analysts and economists said.
+CHICAGO (Reuters) - Severe U.S. weather likely dented earnings for large grain companies including Archer Daniels Midland Co and Bunge Ltd for a second straight quarter, adding to headwinds from a still-unresolved U.S.-China trade war, analysts and economists said.

 ADM and Bunge, as well as peers Cargill Inc [CARG.UL] and Louis Dreyfus Co [LOUDR.UL], known as the ABCD quartet of global grain trading giants, faced processing-plant downtime, rail and barge shipping delays and other supply uncertainty this spring as historic floods ravaged the central United States.